openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_apps.md

 You could use [`tkn pac bootstrap`](/docs/guide/cli) command which will a create GitHub App, provides steps to configure it with your Git repository and also creates required secrets.
+After creating the Github App, you must install it on the repositories you want to use for Pipelines as Code.

-Alternatively, you could set up manually by following the steps [here](#setup-manually)
+Alternatively, you could set up manually by following the steps [here](#setup-manually).

 ## Setup Manually